CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 Navigation and operations in a vimmish layout.

+This layer features "layer lock" on the NavLock key.

+- NavLok: Lock in this layer
 - SwMouse: Switchboard to the Mouse layer.
 - ⇈⇊ (ggG): Double tap for document home, tap for document end